helderpinto/AzureOptimizationEngine/README.md

         * **Performance** - VM Scale Sets constrained by lack of compute resources
         * **High Availability** - VM Scale Sets not using managed disks
         * **High Availability** - Virtual Machines or VM Scale Sets not leveraging multiple Availability Zones
-    * Azure AD exports migrated to the Microsoft Graph SDK (preparing for the deprecation of Azure AD Graph)
+    * Microsoft Entra ID exports migrated to the Microsoft Graph SDK (preparing for the deprecation of Azure AD Graph)
     * Automation Runbooks use by default Managed Identity authentication (no more certificate-based Run As Accounts)
     * Support for resetting Automation schedules with the `Reset-AutomationSchedules.ps1` script
     * Workbooks usability and content improvements